jgyy/fcc-scrape/placeholder.md

     name: "kill monster",
     "button text": ["Go to town square", "Go to town square", "Go to town square"], "button functions": [goTown, goTown, goTown],
-    text: "The monster screams Arg! as it dies.
-You gain experience points and find gold."
+    text: 'The monster screams "Arg!" as it dies.
+You gain experience points and find gold.'
   }
 ];